 Ideally, you should also have previous experience in currents and be comfortable with drift dives, negative entries and deploying an SMB underwater.

-Guests who the crew feel have insufficient experience or fitness for the diving conditions may be denied participation in some or all dives.
+Any guests who the crew feel have insufficient experience, skills or fitness for the diving conditions may be denied participation in some or all dives.